Skiing should be romantic. There's you and your loved one, sparkling snow, a hot

 you have yourself a winter winner.
 In fact, the Slide Brook Express swiftly

-mating territory – which has been subject to debate by environmentalists.
+bear mating territory – which has been a hot topic for environmentalists.
 This

 could make for an interesting chairlift chat.